AP6YC/AdaptiveResonance.jl/README.md

 ### Installation

-This project is distributed as a Julia package, available on [JuliaHub](https://juliahub.com/).
+This project is distributed as a [Julia](https://julialang.org/) package, available on [JuliaHub](https://juliahub.com/), so you must first [install Julia](https://julialang.org/downloads/) on your system.
-Its usage follows the usual Julia package installation procedure, interactively:
+Its usage follows the usual [Julia package installation procedure](https://docs.julialang.org/en/v1/stdlib/Pkg/), interactively:

 ```julia-repl
 julia> ]